hashicorp/vagrant/website/docs/source/v2/synced-folders/basic_usage.html.md

 the guest machine.
 This folder will be created (recursively, if it must) if it doesn't exist.

+## Options

+As an optional third parameter to configuring synced folders, you may specify some options.
+These options are listed below.
+More detailed examples of using some of these options are shown below this section.

+In addition to these options, the specific synced folder type might allow more options.
+See the documentation for your specific synced folder type for more details.
+The built-in synced folder types are documented in other pages available in the navigation for these docs.

+* `disabled` (boolean) - If true, this synced folder will be disabled and won't be setup.
+This can be used to disable a previously defined synced folder or to conditionally disable a definition based on some external factor.

+* `group` (string) - The group that will own the synced folder.
+By default this will be the SSH user.
+Some synced folder types don't support modifying the group.

+* `mount_options` (array) - A list of additional mount options to pass to the `mount` command.

+* `owner` (string) - The user who should be the owner of this synced folder.
+  By default this will be the SSH user.
+Some synced folder types don't support modifying the owner.

+* `type` (string) - The type of synced folder.
+If this is not specified, Vagrant will automatically choose the best synced folder option for your environment.
+Otherwise, you can specify a specific type such as "nfs".

 ## Enabling

 Synced folders are automatically setup during `vagrant up` and